4 Critical phases of a go-to-market strategy (Updated 2022)By Courtney Hinz

 - Who would be making the purchase decision for your offering?
 Is it the same person your offering is aimed at?

 - Is the buyer aware of and bothered by the problem that your product addresses?
-If not, how do you plan on reaching them and imparting the motivation to purchase your offering?
-(This may be a question you deal with in more depth later when developing a marketing strategy, but it’s something you can start thinking about now.)
+If not, how do you plan on motivating them to purchase your offering?
+(This may be a question you deal with in more depth later when developing a marketing strategy as part of the go-to-market process, but it’s something you can start thinking about now.)

 - Is the industry in general aware of this issue?
-If not, is it because it’s genuinely not something that negatively affects them all that severely, or will there be some education required in your marketing to convince them of the need for your venture?
-(This could either be an indicator that your venture isn’t as necessary as you think it is, or it could be an education issue that you consider more fully later in marketing.
+If not, is it because it’s genuinely not something that doesn’t have a negative impact, or will there be some education required in your marketing to convince them of the need for your venture?
+(This could either be an indicator that your venture isn’t as necessary as you think it is, or it could be an education issue that you consider and address in your go-to-market roadmap.
 Either way, bring in industry experts for their input on this one.)

 - What are the big-picture struggles in this industry?